Lake Pedder: Community response

 Opposition to the flooding of Lake Pedder extended well beyond Tasmania and spread throughout Australia and internationally.
 The focus on the South West Tasmania Wilderness area as an environmental battleground increased interest in the area, and many travelled to Lake Pedder before it was flooded to see what the issues were about.

 In 1971, a large number of people travelled to Pedder to see the lake before it was to be inundated, and a particular weekend in March of that year became known as the Pedder Pilgrimage due to the large number of people present.

-The protests included the United Tasmania Group who were the precursor to the Tasmanian Greens and are now recognised as the world's first green party.
-The group that preceded the Tasmanian Wilderness Society – the South West Tasmania Action Committee continued after the flooding, with the knowledge that surveying and appraising other catchments in the south west and west of Tasmania was well underway by the HEC.
-Although increasingly sophisticated economic, environmental and engineering arguments were raised by the opponents of the dam, it was not until the Franklin scheme that either the Hydro or its defenders were even considering the critiques.
-In 1972, the Christian activist Brenda Hean perished with pilot Max Price in a tiger moth aircraft they were flying from Tasmania to Canberra to protest the damming of Lake Pedder; it was alleged that pro-dam campaigners had entered the plane's hangar and placed sugar in one of its fuel tanks.
+The protests included the United Tasmania Group, which were the precursor to the Tasmanian Greens and are now recognised as the world's first green party.
+The group that preceded the Tasmanian Wilderness Society – the South West Tasmania Action Committee - continued after the flooding, with the knowledge that surveying and appraising other catchments in the south west and west of Tasmania was well underway by the HEC.
+Although increasingly sophisticated economic, environmental, and engineering arguments were raised by the opponents of the dam, but until the Franklin scheme, neither the Hydro nor its defenders even considered the critiques.
+In 1972, Christian activist Brenda Hean perished with pilot Max Price in a Tiger Moth aircraft they were flying from Tasmania to Canberra to protest the damming of Lake Pedder; allegedly, pro-dam campaigners had entered the plane's hangar and placed sugar in one of its fuel tanks.

 Hesba Fay Brinsmead, an Australian children's author and environmentalist, wrote two books about the damming of Lake Pedder: